 1, Spend Some Time Alone

-When an introvert is exhausted by too much noise, stimuli, and interaction, the first step toward recovery is spending some alone time.1
+When an introvert is exhausted by too much noise, stimuli, and interaction, the first step toward recovery is alone time.1 Set aside time to unwind, whether at home, your favorite book store, or outdoors.
+You can be happy alone–you need this space to recharge as an introvert.

 3. Practice Emotional Self-Care

-Emotional self-care refers to tending to thoughts, feelings and emotions.
-Nurturing this inner world is especially important in order to recover from an introvert hangover and lower stress levels.
+Emotional self-care means tending to thoughts, feelings, and emotions.
+Nurturing this inner world is especially important to recover from an introvert hangover and lower stress levels.
+Take a moment to check in with yourself and see how you feel.
+Implement more self-care or relaxation techniques if you feel overwhelmed or anxious.

 4. Enjoy Some Quiet

 Introverts are more sensitive to noises, which can contribute to anxiety and distraction.
-Some time in the quiet can help an introvert regulate their nervous system.4
+Some time in the quiet can help you regulate your nervous system and return to a healthy equilibrium.3

 5. Write in a Journal

-Introverts gain energy from their inner world, so journaling is a great way to process thoughts and feelings and get reconnected with oneself.
+Introverts gain energy from their inner world, so journaling is a great way to process thoughts and feelings.
+Get reconnected with yourself by spending a few minutes to brain dump.
+You may notice patterns in your burnout or triggers that lead to stress.

 6. Take a Bath